-The Institute was formed in 1988 by a group of professional licensed private investigators committed to raising the bar in standards, professionalism and client expectation.
+The New Zealand Institute of Private Investigators (NZIPI) was formed in 1988 by a group of New Zealand licensed private investigators committed to raising professional standards within the New Zealand private investigation industry.

-However, definitely, if you are contemplating engaging a licensed professional private investigator in New Zealand, choosing a member of NZIPI should be your first consideration.
+That said, if you are contemplating engaging a licensed private investigator in New Zealand, choosing a member of NZIPI who has adopted our Code of Professional & Ethical Conduct should be your first consideration.

 Find an NZIPI member here: Member Search

 CODE OF PROFESSIONAL & ETHICAL CONDUCT